Unified Work Embeddings: Contrastive Learning of a Bidirectional Multi-task Ranker: WorkBench results

 \subsection{Results and Discussion}

-Table~\ref{tab_main_workbench_results} reports all baselines and WorkBench tasks.
-Averaged over all task types, UWE outperforms the best-performing task-specific model ContextMatch with $+2.6\%$ MAP and $+4.0\%$ RP@10, and the best-performing general embedding model Qwen3-8B with $+4.4\%$ MAP and $+3.9\%$ RP@10.
+Table~\ref{tab_main_workbench_results} reports UWE and all baselines across WorkBench tasks.
+Averaged over all task types, UWE outperforms the best-performing task-specific model ContextMatch with $+2.6$ MAP and $+4.0$ RP@10, and the best-performing general embedding model Qwen3-8B with $+4.4$ MAP and $+3.9$ RP@10.
 Looking at task-specific results, UWE is state-of-the-art on Job2Skill, Skill2Jobs, and SkillNorm.
-For the JobNorm task, UWE outperforms the task-tailored model JobBERT-v2 in terms of MAP, and achieves $+2.3\%$ on RP@10.
-ContextMatch retains state-of-the-art results on the two skill extraction tasks, except for SkillExtr-H where UWE gains $+0.1\%$ MAP.
-ContextMatch has the second-best average performance over tasks, indicating that the skill extraction task entails positive cross-task transfer, as we confirm in Section~\ref{sec_task_transfer}.
+For the JobNorm task, UWE outperforms the task-tailored model JobBERT-v2 in terms of MAP and achieves $+2.3$ on RP@10.
+ContextMatch retains state-of-the-art results on SkillExtr-T, but is outperformed by UWE in MAP on SkillExtr-H. ContextMatch has the second-best average performance over tasks, indicating that the skill extraction task entails positive cross-task transfer, as we confirm in Section~\ref{sec_task_transfer}.
 The general embedding models perform increasingly well on SkillSim with increasing model capacity.
 Nonetheless, UWE performs on par with Qwen3-0.6B while having a factor $5.5$ fewer parameters.
-Increasing Qwen3's model capacity to 4B and 8B parameters leads to $12.3\%$ and $13.0\%$ MAP.
-Inspecting Qwen's results on the capacity-accuracy Pareto frontier on MTEB~\cite{muennighoff2022mteb,qwen3embedding}, Qwen3's results increase from an average $64.34\%$ for $0.6$B parameters to $+5.11\%$ ($4$B) and $+6.24\%$ (8B).
-Our results show that the same trend holds for WorkBench with $+2.7\%$ ($4$B) and $+3.7\%$ (8B) over the $0.6$B model.
+Increasing Qwen3's model capacity to 4B and 8B parameters leads to $12.3$ and $13.0$ MAP.
+Inspecting Qwen's results on the capacity-accuracy Pareto frontier on MTEB~\cite{muennighoff2022mteb,qwen3embedding}, Qwen3's results increase from an average $64.34$ for $0.6$B parameters to $+5.11$ ($4$B) and $+6.24$ (8B).
+Our results show that the same trend holds for WorkBench with $+2.7$ ($4$B) and $+3.7$ (8B) over the $0.6$B model.

-Table~\ref{tab_latencies} reports for all baselines the model capacity and embedding-dimensionality, next to the task-averaged latency and FLOPS per query in WorkBench.
-The overview demonstrates that UWE significantly outperforms general embedding models such as Qwen3-8B, while having nearly two orders of magnitude lower model capacity.
-MPNet as the base model for UWE, ContextMatch, and JobBERT-v2 shows the lowest latency and FLOPS/query.
-Token-level late interaction shows increased FLOPS/query with $1.57 \pm 0.35$B for ContextMatch, and $3.01 \pm 0.94$B for UWE, while both are on par in terms of latency.
-UWE and the other MPNet-based models retain at least a factor $\times 3$ lower latency compared to all generalist baseline models.
+Table~\ref{tab_latencies} reports for all models the capacity and embedding-dimensionality, next to the task-averaged latency and FLOPS per query in WorkBench.
+UWE outperforms all models on average ranking performance, while having nearly two orders of magnitude fewer parameters than Qwen3-8B.
+MPNet-based models UWE, ContextMatch, and JobBERT-v2, all show the lowest latency and FLOPS/query.
+While token-level late interaction shows increased FLOPS/query with $1.57 \pm 0.35$B for ContextMatch, and $3.01 \pm 0.94$B for UWE, both methods preserve similar real-time latency.
+UWE and the other MPNet-based models retain at least a factor $\times 3$ lower latency compared to all generalist baselines.